arrismo/criterioncollection/README.md

 ?criterion
 ```

-You can also view our boxsets dataset that contains the boxset title,
+You can also view the boxsets dataset that contains the boxset title,
 individual movie title, and year released.

 ``` r